Harmonized sales tax: 2006 and 2008 GST reductions

+2010, 2016 HST increases

 On April 6, 2010, the Government of Nova Scotia raised the provincial portion of the HST to 10%, restoring the overall rate in that province to 15% effective July 1, 2010 as part of deficit fighting measures.
-On April 2, 2012 the premier indicated that the provincial government was planning to decrease the HST back to 13% by 2015 but this has since been canceled by a new government.
+On April 2, 2012 the premier indicated that the provincial government was planning to decrease the HST back to 13% by 2015 but this has since been cancelled by a new government.

 New Brunswick and Newfoundland raised their HST back to 15% in 2016.